Gameye98/ccgen/README.md

 # ccgen
 ccgen use luhn or modulus 10 algorithm to generate a valid credit card number.
 consider of luhn algorithm is really affect on our life, cause a lot of nation or company has been used the algorithm for validate their product numbers like credit card numbers, id numbers, sim numbers and other.
-Thats why i make this, though it will be useful someday there's two method actually to use the luhn algorithm.
+Thats why i make this, though it will be useful someday.
+there's two method actually to use the luhn algorithm.

 ### Luhn Algorithm